SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 Template **ValueSerieMatPlotterSaver**
 ......................................

-Graphically plot with Matplolib the value series of the variable, and save the figure in a file of the '/tmp' directory (persistant plot).
+Graphically plot with Matplolib the value series of the variable, and save the figure in a file available in the system temporary directory (persistant plot).

 ::

-    import numpy, re
+    import os.path, numpy, re, tempfile
+    tempdir=tempfile.gettempdir()
     import matplotlib.pyplot as plt
     v=numpy.array(var[:], ndmin=1)
     global imfig, mp, ax